-In choosing between the 200 mm (8 in) or 300 mm (12 in) nominal diameter lenses for use in highway-rail grade crossing flashing-light signals, consideration should be given to the principles stated in Section 4D.15.
-Standard:
+In choosing between the two sizes of lenses for use in highway-rail grade crossing traffic control signals, consideration should be given to the principles stated in Chapter 4D.

 Highway-rail grade crossing flashing-light signals shall operate at a low voltage using storage batteries either as a primary or stand-by source of electrical energy.
 Provision shall be made to provide a source of energy for charging batteries.